 Should I Pack That?
 Travel Tips for the Holidays

-This Thursday's blog entry is written by Kayla Lackner, a Business Development Rep for American Eagle Credit Union.
-As an experienced and frequent traveler, Kayla offers some excellent packing tips.
+This blog entry is written by Kayla Lackner, our Community Engagement Specialist.
+As an experienced and frequent traveler, Kayla offers some helpful packing tips for the holiday season.

 Before You Pack, Use These 3 Principles as Your Guide:

 Dress in layers